 MLB Player News

-Greg Burke signed a minor league deal with the Philadelphia Phillies that includes an invitation to spring training, the Philadelphia Inquirer reports.
+Craig Stammen signed a minor league contract with the Cleveland Indians that includes an invitation to spring training.

 Stammen sat out for most of 2015 with a forearm injury, which led to the Nationals non-tendering the 31-year-old.
 That being said, he has had some decent numbers out of the bullpen during his career, posting a 2.93 ERA and 1.25 WHIP with nearly a strikeout per inning from 2012 through 2014.
 If he can get back to full health, Stammen could prove to be a nice under-the-radar pickup for Cleveland.

 Pierce Johnson took advantage of his time off with injuries to work on his changeup in 2015, the Chicago Cubs ' official site reports.
 "I was able to throw it for strikes, and that was huge," he said of the pitch.
 "Just having the confidence in that pitch made it that much better."

 The Cubs have been trying to get Johnson to develop a third pitch ever since he was drafted in 2012, and he finally looks like he has one to go with fastball and slider.
 He's already one of the better pitching prospect in the system, but his rise to the majors has been stalled a bit.
 Don't be surprised to hear his name a bit more in 2016.

 Fernando Rodney was taken out of a Caribbean Series game earlier this week as a precautionary measure after feeling some leg tightness, MLB.com's Jesse Sanchez reports.

 This came a day after the San Diego Padres agreed to terms with Rodney to presumably get the first crack at closing for them this year.
 In three games this month for the Dominican Republic he has allowed three runs (one earned) and struck out five.
 There is no reason to believe the injury is anything serious, but it's worth noting as spring training approaches.